-Educators (this included myself in the past) think they are doing enough by teaching students comprehension strategies like activating background knowledge, taking notes, asking questions, etc. but if you’re like me and most of the educators I know, you see that these methods are not enough.
+Educators (this included me in the past) think they are doing enough by teaching students comprehension strategies like activating background knowledge, taking notes, asking questions, etc., but if you’re like me and most of the educators I know, you see that these methods are not enough.

 I know many adults who still struggle with reading comprehension but have been able to compensate for it by relying on their other strengths like vocabulary skills, fluency, and good memory.
 But children with learning disabilities who have deficits in all these areas are not able to do that.

 Visualizing as a reading intervention for struggling readers

 The missing key is visualization.
 Teachers have long been telling students to visualize but they don’t teach them HOW to visualize.

 I attended a Lindamood-Bell training for their Visualizing and Verbalizing comprehension program.
 I remember feeling so upset that I had not learned about this before in any of my teacher education programs or from colleagues.
 I had a degree in special education and had worked in special education for many years.
 It’s unfortunate that such successful methods of teaching are not being widely used.

 If you’re a teacher or a parent you can help your student or child visualize by explicitly showing them, continuously modeling, and having them practice with you until they are able to visualize on their own.

 Visualizing makes a great daily reading comprehension activity that can be done in 15 minutes or less and at any level.
 It’s an easy reading comprehension activity that most students will enjoy too.

 Watch the video below to see how you can help your student or child.
 I will provide some ideas for you to implement this strategy below the video.

 This will work for young children even before they begin reading as well as older students.
 I do want to stress that if you’re a parent or teacher of young children, using this strategy early on can prevent lots of reading comprehension difficulties.